 May 3, 2022 Update: A new (and true) personal story is in the works.
 With all the suffering these past three years (the global pandemic, the economic crisis, the dirty politics, the seemingly growing hatred that's spreading around the world just as the virus did, and now the watching of a genicidal dictator starting what we already know will end up being WWIII), I felt telling my story about a bad Hospice experience for which I lived to tell, was bad timing.
 But since I'm a believer in "See Something Say Something," I've decided there is no time like the present, as people are suffering far more horrific events than I have, by far.
 Some might find solace in a story that starts out looking at the darkness of death but ends with the light of new life.

 I was a Hospice nurse for a year after graduating nursing school the year prior (I worked for a state facility for a year and that was an eye-opener to my new profession) and my upcoming story is in no way a reflection on the majority of amazing healthcare workers doing the best job they can every single day they're on duty, and sometimes even when they're not working, but most everyone has heard the term "Angels of Death," and that term has been applied to those who feel they have the power to end someone's "suffering" without permission/informed consent or knowledge of the perpetrator's victim.
-Somebody tried and failed with me, and I will tell my story now that I can handle reliving the events to write about them.
+Somebody tried and failed with me, and I will tell my story now that I can handle reliving those events just to be able to write about them.
 It has taken over two years to get to a place mentally to be able to handle that story with the PTSD that it left me with.
 I have yet to pen other, just as significant life stories; some are about those who graced us with their presence but were taken far too early, breaking many hearts.
 Some events take longer than others to have the strength to recall without that ball that appears in your throat when you try too, or the eyes begin to flood with tears.
 It is just too emotional.
 I'm hoping it is true what they say about time healing all wounds.

 April 19, 2022 Update: Donna (for whom my personal story about radiation experimentation was dedicated) would have been 71 today and my daughter, who died by suicide (at age 32), would have turned 48.
 A birthday uncelebrated now for those left behind to commemorate the day in their absence.
 These two special women are my inspiration to the the most difficult stories yet to be written (theirs), but whose causes are with me when I write about anything else.
 As a writer, we must re-live the past again to share those stories with others who might find peace or knowledge within those true stories.
 We live in a world that demands we are vigilant and aware of the dangers that surround us, and as I have always believed, knowledge is power.
 Cancer and suicide rates are escalating and the origin for both demands more action.
 There seems to be more of a push for healthcare and pharmaceutal interventions ($$$) versus prevention and eliminating the reasons the conditions exist in the first place.